 - Cash Quota & Notes on Colex Annual Report / past records (read here)

 One reader has asked me about my thoughts about Colex and 800 Super, and my choice between the two.
 Before I go into detail, let me briefly explain my thought process among these 3 companies (Colex, 800 Super & Sembcorp Industries).

 The waste management business, from my perspective, is dull and un-glamorous.
 Which is good, cause it does not really attract a lot of attention (esp. from institutional investors).
 And being in a small confined market like Singapore, it is pretty straightforward.

 “If you’re prepared to invest in a company, then you ought to be able to explain why in simple language that a fifth grader could understand, and quickly enough so the fifth grader won’t get bored.”
 Peter Lynch

-Basically, by default I would not like Sembcorp Industries due to its sheer size and complexity.
-It has an enterprise value of SGD11.01 Billion and market capitalisation of SGD7.00 Billion, and engages in the utilities, marine, and urban development businesses worldwide.
+Basically, by default, I would not like Sembcorp Industries due to its sheer size and complexity.
+It has an enterprise value of SGD11.01 Billion and a market capitalization of SGD7.00 Billion and engages in the utilities, marine, and urban development businesses worldwide.

 Other things to note about Sembcorp Industries are: